HelgeCPH/cph-code-infra/README.md

 The contracts project and the backend mockup are build as a JAR files, whereas the frontend project is build as a WAR file.

-Remember to fork the backend mockup and the frontend example Java projects (https://github.com/eguahlak/choir-backend-mock, https://github.com/eguahlak/choir-frontend) so that you can modify the IP addresses in the `pom.xml`s to point to your machine running Artifactory instance.
+Remember to fork the backend mockup and the frontend example Java projects (https://github.com/eguahlak/choir-backend-mock, https://github.com/eguahlak/choir-frontend) so that you can modify the IP addresses in the `pom.xml`s to point to your machine running the Artifactory instance.
 Of course, this is only necessary when you want follow this tutorial and you want to replicate this example.

 # The CI Setup